These 9 Tips Can Give You a Leg Up in Your Next Job Interview

 A wealth of information is available online.
 Start with the business’s website and Facebook, Twitter, Instagram and LinkedIn pages.

-You can also sign up for company newsletters and emails, and follow any influencers at the organization who can keep you up to date.
+You should also sign up for company newsletters and emails, and follow any influencers at the organization who can keep you up to date.

 “You’re demonstrating that you care enough to have done the research,” she says.
 “You’re setting yourself apart from the other people who are interviewing.”

-Search newspapers, magazines and specialty journals to see whether the company or the industry have been in the news recently.
-You’ll be a step above the competition if you know the latest trends and developments.
+Search newspapers, magazines and specialty journals to see whether the company or the industry have been in the news recently so you can demonstrate that you know the latest trends and developments.

 “In my opinion, you can never overprepare,” says Carlota Zimmerman, a New York City career coach with more than a decade of experience.
 “I cannot stress how much passion and preparation you should bring.”